Heliophysics Summer Research Opportunity for Undergraduates at

 Funded by the National Science Foundation

-We will begin accepting applications for the 2013 REU on January 1, 2013
+We are now accepting applications for the 2014 Summer REU

 Applicants should be full-time, undergraduate students with a GPA of 2.5 or better and majoring in science, technology, engineering, or mathematic (STEM) fields.
 Students must be US citizens or green card holders in order to be considered for this program.
 Rising sophomores, women and minorities are encouraged to apply.

 Huntsville, "The Rocket City", is an oasis of technology and research in northern Alabama, where cutting edge research has been taking place since the space race.
 It is home to the U.S. Space and Rocket Center and NASA Marshall Space and three 4-year universities.
 Huntsville is consistently named as one of the best places in the country to live by a variety of publications and thus attracts people from all over the world.
 In addition to the space and rocket center, visitors can enjoy hiking on nearby Monte Sano, caving, camping, museums, historical landmarks and a variety of sanctuaries and parks.